junhyukoh/self-imitation-learning/README.md

   year={2018}
 }
 ```
-Our code is based on [OpenAI's Baselines](https://github.com/openai/baselines).
+Our code is based on [OpenAI Baselines](https://github.com/openai/baselines).

 # Training
 The following command runs `A2C+SIL` on Atari games: